 • Chanoyu Shichijikishi (Ensemble Tea Classes): Third Sunday of the month, 2:00 PM

-• Interactive Tea Gatherings for Private Parties: Friday evenings, 6:00 PM by reservation
+• Interactive Tea Gatherings for Private Parties: Friday or Saturday evenings, from 5:30 PM by reservation

 • Matcha Workshops: Second Saturday of the month, 2:00 PM